Benno-deskap/Garmin/README.md

 ---

-## Step 1: Install Docker and Portainer on your NAS
+## Step 1: Install Portainer on your NAS

 Portainer is a web-based UI for managing Docker containers.
-It is required to create and manage the Docker stack in the next steps.
+It runs as a Docker container itself and gives you a visual interface to deploy and manage stacks without needing the command line after initial setup.

-### On your NAS:
+### Prerequisites
-1. Install **Docker** via your NAS package manager or follow your NAS vendor's Docker installation guide
+- Docker must already be running on your NAS.
+Install it via your NAS package manager (e.g. Container Manager, Docker package) before continuing.

+### Install Portainer via SSH

-2. SSH into your NAS and run the following to install Portainer:
+SSH into your NAS and run this single command:
 ```bash
 docker run -d \
   --name portainer \